 - Substitutions -- Players not in the game may replace players in the game after a score and during an injury timeout.

-- Non-contact -- No physical contact is allowed between players.
+- Non-contact -- Players must attempt to avoid physical contact during play.
 Picks and screens are also prohibited.
-A foul occurs when contact is made.

-- Fouls -- When a player initiates contact on another player a foul occurs.
-When a foul disrupts possession, the play resumes as if the possession was retained.
-If the player committing the foul disagrees with the foul call, the play is redone.
+- Fouls -- When a player initiates contact on that affects the play, a foul occurs.
+When a foul causes a player to lose possession, the play resumes as if the possession was retained.
+If the player that the foul was called against disagrees with the foul call, they play is redone.

 - Self-Refereeing -- Players are responsible for their own foul and line calls.
 Players resolve their own disputes.

-- Spirit of the Game -- Ultimate stresses sportsmanship and fair play.
+- Spirit of the Game -- The foundation of the rules in ultimate is Spirit of the Game, which places the responsibility for fair play on the player.
 Competitive play is encouraged, but never at the expense of respect between players, adherence to the rules, and the basic joy of play.

-If you want to gain a deeper knowledge and understanding, check out the official USAU 11th Edition rules.
-This is a great resource, with many inline annotations explaining finer details, intended interpretations, reasons, etc. Other USAU resources include simplified and complete list of changes between the 10th and 11th edition rules, the What's the Call column from their magazine, and the Rules Committee blog.
+If you want to gain a deeper knowledge and understanding, check out the official USAU 2020-2021 Offical Rules of Ultimate.
+This is a great resource, with many inline annotations explaining finer details, intended interpretations, reasons, etc. Other USAU resources include the complete list of changes between the 11th and 2020-2021 edition rules.

 There is also a useful Visual Guide to the Rules, which presents simple flowcharts to help you determine the correct outcome in various situations.